Early College Credit Program for School Districts

 Course Materials

 If a high school or district would like to order course materials themselves, they are welcome to do so!
-We ask that they inform the ECCP Coordinator six weeks before the semester begins to ensure we do not duplicate orders.
+We ask that they inform the ECCP Office six weeks before the semester begins to ensure we do not duplicate orders.

 Renting Textbooks